-These cookie dough bites are no bake and edible, high in protein and rich in chocolate chips.
+These gourmet cookie dough bites are no bake and edible, high in protein with the delicious crunch of chocolate chips.
 An easy recipe with only 5 main ingredients.
 No flour to treat, no eggs, safe to eat, and requires no chilling!

 These no bake cookie dough bites are the best afternoon energizer.
-Unlike my edible cookie dough and my cookie dough fudge made from white beans, this recipe is more traditional and uses almond flour.
+Unlike my edible chocolate chip cookie dough, my healthy edible brownie batter, my cookie dough fudge and my edible brownie batter, all made from white beans, this recipe is more traditional and uses almond flour.
 This nutrition-rich flour tastes like a cookie out of the bag, and makes naturally gluten free cookie dough bites.

 Why You'll Love These

-1. This is the easiest cookie dough bite recipe ever!
-It takes just five minutes!
+1. These edible cookie dough bites takes just 5 minutes!
 You don't need to heat-treat flour, or bake anything.
 You don't even need to chill the dough.

-2. It's so safe to eat this dough because there are no eggs and the flour we use is protein-rich almond flour so there is no need to heat treat flour either.
+2. These raw cookie dough bites are safe to eat because there are no eggs and the flour we use is protein-rich almond flour so there is no need to heat treat flour either.
 All these ingredients are vegan, gluten free, grain-free and even refined-sugar-free.

 3. The resulting treat will make you feel great after eating it, no sugar rush and full from the protein.
 That's not something you can say about most afternoon treats!

-4. I give you three ways to enjoy them, as bites with a chocolate coating, nested inside chocolate cups or diced into tiny bricks that you can pop in your mouth or sprinkle on oatmeal or ice cream.
+4. I give you 3 ways to enjoy them, as bites with a chocolate coating, nested inside chocolate cups or diced into tiny bricks and made into frozen cookie dough bites that you can pop in your mouth or sprinkle on oatmeal or ice cream.